manuelsagra/nodepop/README.md

 # Nodepop API

-REST API for selling second hand items in an app written in node.js.
+A node.js REST API for selling second hand stuff.
 Right now it only shows preloaded items to registered users.

 ## Installation